Chattahoochee, Florida: History

+The area was inhabited by indigenous peoples who built earthwork mounds in the area (Chattahoochee Landing Mounds).
+It was later occupied by the Creek people, who were pushed out by European encroachment.

+After European-American settlement in this area in the early 19th century, residents first named the community Mount Vernon in the 1820s.
+This was in honor of former President George Washington's Virginia plantation.

-The area was inhabited by indigenous peoples who built mounds in the area (Chattahoochee Oanding Mounds).
-Chattahoochee was established as Mount Vernon in the 1820s.
-A British Fort, Nicolls' Outpost was built in the area.
-The Scott Massacre of 1817 took place.
-A ferry was established.
+The British had built a fort, Nicolls' Outpost, when they controlled the srea. was built in the area.
+The Scott Massacre of 1817 took place here.
+A ferry was established to give travelers and tradesmen access to other settlements across the river.